Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1333.602132,1342.9333333333334.md

 ### Transcript

-> well that gigantic rock is pretty
+> well that gigantic rock is pretty gigantic but you can pass by it so it